 ONLINE VIA Zoom: Please see the Quercus website for the course to find out how to attend the Zoom lectures which will be offered on the days and times specified above.
 We will try to make these lectures as interactive as possible.
-For instance, you can ask questions during a lecture using the chat function.
-A TA will be monitoring the chat line (which is private) and convey the questions to the lecturer, who will attempt to answer them.
+For instance, you can ask questions during a lecture using the question function.
+A TA will be monitoring the question line (which is private) and convey the questions to the lecturer, who will attempt to answer them.

-- Learn Anywhere Guide for Students https://library.utm.utoronto.ca/students/quercus/learn-anywhere - University of Toronto tech requirements for online learning
+Learn Anywhere Guide for Students https://library.utm.utoronto.ca/students/quercus/learn-anywhere

+• University of Toronto tech requirements for online learning bruce.schneider@utoronto.ca